 Watching someone walk across that stage really is a time for the entire village to celebrate not just the accomplishment of the graduate, but the accomplishments of the entire family who helped make it happen, no matter how large or small.

 For this year’s graduates, we know the past academic year has been incredibly challenging.
 Many students spent a portion of the year online and away from their friends and classmates.
 Many parents had to moonlight as teachers and tutors to make sure their loved one graduated on time.
 Teachers had to balance their own personal challenges and trials to help usher through this year’s graduates with the tools and skills they will need for the next chapter in their academic journeys.

 This year I hope we reflect on the collective work of so many families to make graduation a reality.
 When we see those beaming students in their caps and gowns, I hope we all celebrate making it through another academic year.
 I hope we remember the ancestors who looked out for us (and continue to do so).
 And I hope we all recommit ourselves to making sure we support the next generation of scholars, learners, dreamers and thinkers.
 So, congratulations to all of the graduates and their families.

-Christina Greer, Ph.D., is an associate professor at Fordham University, the author of “Black Ethnics: Race, Immigration, and the Pursuit of the American Dream,” the co-host of the new podcast FAQ-NYC, and the host of The Aftermath and The Counter on Ozy.com.
+Christina Greer, Ph.D., is an associate professor at Fordham University, the author of “Black Ethnics: Race, Immigration, and the Pursuit of the American Dream,” and the co-host of the podcast FAQ-NYC and also the What’s in It for Us podcast.